-However, no long-term study proves the beneficial effects of CBD on brain structure or quality of life.
+However, no long-term study proves the beneficial effects or long term effects of CBD on brain structure or quality of life.

 Policy Lab is an organization founded to bridge the gap between patients and drugs aimed at treating diseases.
 According to Policy Lab, the healthcare industry needs more time to complete a study with a large enough patient community for a multi-decade CBD clinical study(7).

 According to a report from the World Health Organization (WHO), CBD has a molecular formula of C21H30O2 and a molecular weight of 314.469 g/mol.
 CBD also has a melting point of 62 to 63 degrees Celsius and solubility of 23.6 mg/ml in dimethyl sulfoxide (DMSO) and ethanol(8).

 CBD may be administered orally as either a capsule or dissolved in an oil solution.
 Users may also take CBD sublingually (under the tongue) or through intranasal (through the nose) routes(9).

 Some CBD brands also offer CBD edibles, which may be swallowed directly, and CBD topicals, which may be applied directly on the skin.

 According to the WHO report, a wide range of oral doses has been reported, with most from 100mg/day to 800mg/day(10).

 Most CBD brands advise first-time users to consult their physicians about dosage before taking CBD to ensure safety and effectiveness.
 This also helps prevent potential complications from delaying proper medical care first.